Your Sales Reps Need More Support — Here Are 10 Ways To Coach Them

 5. Let your reps set their own goals

 This falls in line with self-evaluation.
-Effective sales coaches don’t determine focus for their reps.
-If there’s an important area the rep decides to focus on, go with their suggestion.
+Effective sales coaches don’t set focus areas for their salespeople; they let reps set this for themselves.
+During your one-on-ones, see if there’s an important area each rep wants to focus on and go with their suggestion (recommending adjustments as needed to ensure their goals align with those of the company).
 This creates a stronger desire to improve as it’s the rep who is making the commitment.
 Less effective managers will pick improvement goals for their reps, then wonder why they don’t get buy-in.

-For instance, a rep who identifies a tendency to be overly chatty in sales calls might set a goal to listen more than they talk.
-To help, they could record their calls and review the listen/talk ratio.
-Based on industry benchmarks, they could set a clear goal metric and timeline – a 60/40 listen/talk ratio in four weeks, for example.
+For instance, a rep who identifies a tendency to be overly chatty in sales calls might set a goal to listen more.
+(Nine out of 10 salespeople say listening is more important than talking in sales today, according to a recent Salesforce survey.)
+To help, they could record their calls and review the listen-to-talk ratio.
+Based on industry benchmarks, they could set a clear goal metric and timeline – a 60/40 listen-to-talk ratio in four weeks, for example.

 6. Focus on one improvement at a time

-For sales coaching to be effective, you need to work with the rep to improve one area at a time instead of multiple areas simultaneously.
+For sales coaching to be effective, work with the rep to improve one area at a time instead of multiple areas simultaneously.
 With the former, you see acute focus and measurable progress.
 With the latter, you end up with frustrated, stalled-out reps pulled in too many directions.